PSDI-UK/aiida-gromacs/docs/source/tutorials/lysozyme.rst

 A successfully finished process will exit with code ``[0]``.

+For this tutorial, pre-installation of AiiDA, the aiida-gromacs plugin and dependent tools is required, please follow the instructions in :doc:`../user_guide/installation`.
+Here is a brief description of the software used:
+* AiiDA uses a [PostgreSQL](https://www.postgresql.org) database to store all data produced and the links between input and output files for each command run.
+Each submitted command is termed a process in AiiDA.
+* Communication between submitted processes are handled with [RabbitMQ](https://www.rabbitmq.com/) and submitted processes are handled with a deamon process that runs in the background.
+* ``aiida-gromacs`` requires an installation of [GROMACS](https://www.gromacs.org/) and the path to where it is installed.

 #.
-We will start from the `pbd2gmx <http://www.mdtutorials.com/gmx/lysozyme/01_pdb2gmx.html>`_ step of Justin's tutorial:
+We will start from the `pdb2gmx <http://www.mdtutorials.com/gmx/lysozyme/01_pdb2gmx.html>`_ step of Justin's tutorial:

 .. code-block:: bash